 About the Pre-Physical Therapy Program

 Physical therapists specialize in diagnosing, treating and preventing musculoskeletal and neuromuscular disorders that can impair physical function.
 By enhancing strength, endurance, coordination, flexibility, joint range of motion and providing training for mobility and independence in the home and throughout the community, physical therapists can improve the quality of life for many people.
 Most schools offer a master’s degree, but there are a few doctoral programs.
 Due to the wide applicability of this profession, job opportunities from students who graduate from PT school include work in hospitals, nursing homes, outpatient clinics and corporations.
-The Exercise Physiology major was designed for students planning to pursue a career in physical therapy.

 This course examines the structure and function of nucleic acids and proteins.
 The molecular mechanisms of replication, transcription, mRNA processing and translation will be emphasized.
 In addition, regulation of these processes will be explored.
 Lecture and laboratory.
 Intended for students majoring in biology or related disciplines.